spitlo/strudel-web-build-error-mre/README.md

 this.worker = new SharedWorker(new URL('./clockworker.js', import.meta.url));
 ```

-If a change it to the way it is recommended in the [Rollup docs](), the build command runs without errors:
+If a change it to the way it is recommended in the [Vite docs](https://vitejs.dev/guide/assets#importing-script-as-a-worker), the build command runs without errors:

 ```diff